SuperIzzo/ggj-2024/README.md

 # ggj-2024
-Elephancing - a game about elephant jousting techniques
+Elephencing - a game about elephant jousting techniques